fallen-icarus/cardano-loans/README.md

 Likewise, the borrower is able to close multiple invalid Offer UTxOs in the same transaction.

-:important: There is no way to update Offer UTxOs in place.
+:warning: There is no way to update Offer UTxOs in place.
 This would dramatically increase the attack surface of the protocol.
 Instead, borrowers must first close and then re-open the Offer with the new terms.
 Since these actions are cheap due to reference scripts (about 0.4 ADA in total), this hardly seems like a loss.